awsautomation/terraform-EC2-Jenkins-CodeDeploy-pipeline/README.md

-# Terraform Config from Pipeline Blog
+# Terraform Config from Pipeline

-This is the Terraform setup that I used in my blog.
-The blog can be viewed [here](https://medium.com/@TheMattLittle/provisioning-an-automated-ci-cd-pipeline-with-jenkins-and-codedeploy-on-aws-and-using-terraform-to-e4d19d1b8d00).